simonmonk/metamorphopsia/README.md

 I am very aware that this works for me, as my distortions are only along horizontal lines.
 And essentially I have a single distortion 'bump', that extends to several lines above and below the dot.
 And, imaging the distortion may be on different axes for different cases.

-Assuming the distortion is always limited to one plane, it would be relatively easy to add a *rotation* feature to the grid.
+Assuming the distortion is always limited to one plane, it would be relatively easy to add a *rotation* feature to the grid, or simply allow vertical lines to be adjusted too.

 I'd love to enter into a discussion on this with an optometrist, and welcome pull requests for improvements.